IBM/event-automation/_ep_1.1/02-installing/01-prereqs.md

 If you already have a Cert Manager installed in your cluster, you can skip this installation.

-To check whether a Cert Manager is installed in your cluster by using the OpenShift web console, follow the steps:
+To check whether a Cert Manager is installed in your cluster by using the OpenShift web console, complete the following steps:

 1. {{site.data.reuse.openshift_ui_login}}
 2. {{site.data.reuse.task_openshift_navigate_installed_operators}}